 When you are working with citrus or acidic ingredients, like key lime juice, it’s very important to use stainless steel, glass, silicone, or plastic utensils and equipment.
 In other words, nonreactive cookware and utensils.

 The reason is that the acid will cause the flavor of your food to pick up the metallic taste or other bad flavors from the reactive cookware.
-Acid in the food can also damage your utensils and cookware.
+The acid in the food can also damage your utensils and cookware.
 They really don’t get along at all.

 How to make key lime pieJump to Recipe